 Human FLG units (domains 9-10) were evaluated on human skin explants (from plastic surgery) ex vivo.
-The skin barrier of the explants was compromised by repeated tape-stripping such that transepidermal water loss, or TEWL values were significantly increased compared to normal skin.
-As shown in the example below, daily topical application of a human filaggrin unit with a cell penetrating peptide for 5 days resulted in a dose -dependent (not shown) rapid improvement in TEWL, suggesting improved skin barrier.
-Thus, topical delivery of a recombinant hFLG unit coupled with a cell penetrating peptide can improve/accelerate the repair of damaged human skin barrier.
+The skin barrier of the explants was compromised by repeated tape-stripping such that transepidermal water loss, or TEWL, values were significantly increased compared to normal skin.
+Daily topical application of a human filaggrin unit with a cell penetrating peptide for five days resulted in a dose dependent rapid improvement in TEWL, suggesting improved skin barrier.
+Thus, topical delivery of a recombinant hFLG unit coupled with a cell penetrating peptide potentially can improve/accelerate the repair of damaged human skin barrier.